Restaurant Front of the House Supervisor

 Department: Food & Beverage

-Job Summary: The Front of House Manager is responsible mainly for the day to day operations of the front of house duties of the restaurant and catering functions, including wait staff/bartenders, with some kitchen supervision in the absence of the head chef.
+Job Summary: The Front of the House Supervisor is responsible mainly for the day to day operations of the front of house duties of the restaurant and catering functions, including wait staff/bartenders, with some kitchen supervision in the absence of the head chef.

 - Prepare restaurant for breakfast, lunch, and dinner